Workplaces for Older Women

 - Documenting a theory of change: disseminating a program logic model outlining what works.

-We are currently calling for women aged 60+ (living in Victoria), who are willing to share their experiences of age related discrimination in the workplace (including recruitment).
-We would value the opportunity to hear from women who experience other forms of discrimination (e.g.: racism, ableism, transphobia) alongside age based discrimination.
+We are calling for women aged 60+ (living in Victoria) to share their experiences of age related discrimination in the workplace.
+We would value the opportunity to hear about what works - and what doesn't work.
+We would also value the opportunity to hear from women who experience other forms of discrimination (e.g.: racism, ableism, transphobia) alongside age based discrimination.

 The Team